skip to content

 It provides useful information about expected current year out-turn so that corrective actions may be taken where appropriate.

-In addition, because forecasts are updated regularly, they often provide a more accurate guide to expenditure levels etc than a budget set before the financial year began.
-In turn, this may mean that a revised current year forecast is more appropriate than the original budget as a basis for future expenditure etc when setting the following year's budget.
+In addition, because forecasts are updated regularly, they often provide a more accurate guide to expenditure levels than a budget set before the financial year began.
+In turn, this may mean that a revised current year forecast is more appropriate than the original budget as a basis for future expenditure when setting the following year’s budget.

 Raven Login